 Option 2: Cross-Reference A Policy Document Within Agreements is provided.
-The conservative move, therefore, is to provide a hard copy of the policy to the employee at the same time the agreement is presented.
+Consequently, the conservative move is to provide a hard copy of the policy to the employee at the same time the agreement is presented to the employee.

-The DTSA states that employers shall be considered to be in compliance with the notice requirement if they provide "a cross-reference to a policy document provided to the employee that sets forth the employer's reporting policy for a suspected violation of law."
+The DTSA states that employer shall be considered to be in compliance with the notice requirement if they provide "a cross-reference to a policy document provided to the employee that sets forth the employer's reporting policy for a suspected violation of law."
 However, the statute leaves some significant questions unanswered.

-Specifically, the statute does not state whether the policy must be provided in hard copy to the employee. or whether the policy must be provided to the employee at the same time the agreement
+For example, the statute does not say whether the policy must be provided in hard copy to the employee, or whether the policy must be provided to the employee at the same time the agreement

-Perhaps more importantly, the statute does not indicate what the policy must say.
+Perhaps most importantly, the statute does not indicate what the policy must say.
 In determining a best course of conduct regarding content, it should be noted that requirements may differ from state to state.
 For example, the California Division of Labor Standards Enforcement has a sample form that is presumed to meet the requirements of California Labor Code Section 1102.8(a).